fsquared-uk/f2-tumblr-widget/README.txt

 1. Widget configuration

 == Changelog ==

+= 0.2.7 =
+* Fixed a bug in the caching code, which resulted in excessive calls to Tumblr.

 = 0.2.6 =
 * Added a new Content Tpe of 'Media Only', which shows photos / videos without